oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

 Note that hierarchy columns are qualified with the hierarchy name.
 For example, TIME.MEMBER_NAME.

 Filtering on the LEVEL\_NAME column is a simple method of requesting data at specific levels of aggregation.
-Selecting the MEMBER\_NAME columns eliminates the need to change column names when for different levels of aggregation.
+Selecting the MEMBER\_NAME columns eliminates the need to change column names when selecting data at different levels of aggregation.

 This query returns data from the Year, Continent, and Search Genre levels.